 - Adjust the ratio of cheese and pesto to taste preference, and add a spoonful (or more!) if you like more sauce.

 - Try out different pesto recipes for the dish!
-If you are nut free then my pumpkin seed pesto is so tasty!
+If you are nut free then my pumpkin seed pesto (as set out above) is so tasty!

 - Use an alternative gluten free pasta if required.